-Major residential development proposals97 and purpose-built student accommodation will provide:
+Major residential development proposals98 and purpose-built student accommodation will provide:

-- at least 33% affordable housing on-site across the plan area, except in Norwich City Centre where the requirement is at least 28%, unless the site is allocated in this plan or a Neighbourhood Plan for a different percentage of affordable housing; - affordable housing on-site except where exceptional circumstances justify off-site provision; - a mix of affordable housing sizes, types, and tenures in agreement with the local authority, taking account of the most up-to-date local evidence of housing need.
+- at least 33% affordable housing on-site across the plan area, except in Norwich City Centre where the requirement is at least 28%, or where - a) the site is allocated in a Neighbourhood Plan for a different percentage of affordable housing, or - b) for brownfield sites where the applicant can demonstrate that particular circumstances justify the need for a viability assessment at decision-making stage; - affordable housing on-site except where exceptional circumstances justify off-site provision; - a mix of affordable housing sizes, types, and tenures in agreement with the local authority, taking account of the most up-to-date local evidence of housing need.
 This will include 10% of the affordable homes being available for affordable home ownership where this meets local needs; - affordable housing of at least equivalent quality to the market homes on-site.